Secret Management Configuration

 serverport8080The port number that the server listens to for incoming requests.

-serverbindIp0.0.0.0The IP address that is authorized to make requests to the Secret management service.
+serverbindIp0.0.0.0The IP address authorized to make requests to the Secret management service.

 Use 0.0.0.0 to allow connections from every IP address on the local machine